City God Temple of Shanghai (Chenghuang Miao)

 History & Development

-Temple of the Town God enjoys a high reputation both at home and abroad by its long history and magnificent architecture.
+Shanghai City God Temple enjoys a high reputation both at home and abroad by its long history and magnificent architecture.
 It said that the Temple of the Town God was built by Sun Hao, the king of Wu kingdom during 220 to 280 A.D, in memory of General Huo Guang.
 Till the reign of Yongle in the Ming Dynasty (1403 - 1424 A.D), it was transformed into its present form, Chenghuang Miao.
 The temple became well known and frequented by the Shanghai local in the Qing Dynasty.

 After the opening of Shanghai Port, merchants swarmed around the temple and surrounding areas and fostered a flourishing market.

-Today, it is rebuilt into a large-scale tourist and shopping center.
-The Town God's Temple, known today as the Yuyuan Market, is really well called "the kingdom of snacks", has become an ideal place to taste all kinds of local snacks.
+The history of the Yuyuan Bazaar or Yuyuan Market can be traced back to over 140 years ago during the Tongzhi period of the Qing Dynasty.
+Today, it is rebuilt into a large-scale tourist and shopping center, and well called "the kingdom of snacks", and become an ideal place to taste all kinds of Shanghai local food and snacks.
 It have pooled many local refection such as the distinctive desserts in Lu Bo Lang Restaurant, the steamed buns with vegetable stuffing in Song Yue Lou Restaurant, the pigeon-egg-like dumplings in Osmanthus Hall Confectionery Store, the Babaofan in Song Yun Lou Restaurant, the Nanxiang Xiaolongbao and the dumplings with the wine stuffing.

 Besides, there are kinds of cultural and recreational activities in this area such as various exhibitions of flowers, calligraphies, paintings, bizarre stones, excellent folk performances of cock fighting, acrobatic performance and handwriting performance, and featured recreations also occur during traditional Chinese festivals.